Nailing the Security Audit with RRCU

 • Revoke: these policies are used for revoking access.

 Use revocation policies if you want to bring a human in the loop to confirm removing access.
-This is very effective as a speedbump, particularly where you are using JML automations.
+This is very effective as a speedbump, particularly where you are using JML automation.

 Policy rules